Queer Icon RuPaul Turns Back The Hands Of Time With Upcoming ‘Remember Me’ Album

-It may not seem like it, but self-proclaimed “Supermodel of The World” RuPaul first broke down the doors of the entertainment world with her boundless charisma, uniqueness, nerve and talent more than two decades ago.
+It may not seem like it, but self-proclaimed “Supermodel of The World” RuPaul first broke down the doors of the entertainment world with her boundless charisma, uniqueness, nerve, and talent more than two decades ago.

-Since her own mainstream debut with the dance-ready anthem “Supermodel (You Better Work)” in 1993, the now 56-year-old reality show hostess of RuPaul’s Drag Race has pretty much done it all: she’s acted in several big-screen productions, including Spike Lee’s Crooklyn and The Brady Bunch Movie in 1994 and 1995, respectively; appeared on several popular sitcoms of yore, such as Sabrina The Teenage Witch and Ugly Betty; and even picked up a Primetime Emmy win for her self-created televised drag queen competition that has, as of this posting, helped more than 100 contenders channel their own charisma, unique, nerve and talent into worldwide success.
+Since her own mainstream debut with the dance-ready anthem “Supermodel (You Better Work)” in 1993, the now 56-year-old reality show hostess of RuPaul’s Drag Race has pretty much done it all: she’s acted in several big-screen productions, including Spike Lee’s Crooklyn and The Brady Bunch Movie in 1994 and 1995, respectively; appeared on several popular sitcoms of yore, such as Sabrina The Teenage Witch and Ugly Betty; and even picked up a Primetime Emmy win for her self-created televised drag queen competition that has, as of this posting, helped more than 100 contenders channel their own charisma, uniqueness, nerve, and talent into worldwide success.

-Despite her many accomplishments, however, RuPaul’s one true love has always seemingly been found in the melody, with the queer icon releasing eight studio albums, four compilation albums, three remix albums, two Christmas albums, and a handful of one-off singles after her first public offering, 1993’s Supermodel of The World, which peaked at no. 109 on the Billboard Top 200 (her highest charting disc, 2014’s Born Naked, bested that position by eight spots).
+Despite her many accomplishments, however, RuPaul’s one true love has always seemingly been found in the melody, with the queer icon releasing eight studio albums, four compilation albums, three remix albums, two Christmas albums, and a handful of one-off singles after her first public offering, 1993’s Supermodel of The World, which peaked at No. 109 on the Billboard Top 200 (her highest charting disc, 2014’s Born Naked, bested that position by eight spots).

-Now, as a way to connect the old with the new and in turn, introduce some of her younger followers to some earlier “Ru tunes,” the iconic female impersonator recently went back in the recording studio to create fresh takes of a collective of her past musical offerings with the introspective Remember Me: Essential Vol. 1.
+Now, as a way to connect the old with the new and, in turn, introduce some of her younger followers to some earlier “Ru tunes,” the iconic female impersonator recently went back in the recording studio to create fresh takes of a collective of her past musical offerings with the introspective Remember Me: Essential Vol. 1.

-Teased in tandem with the reveal of the contestants participating on season 9 of RuPaul’s Drag Race (which has become the norm when it comes to latter RuPaul music releases), Remember Me is compiled of 3 new recorded and eight covers of classic Ru jams recorded throughout her entire musical journey with accompaniments by several guest artists, including Ellis Miah and Skeltal Ki.
+Teased in tandem with the reveal of the contestants participating on Season 9 of RuPaul’s Drag Race (which has become the norm when it comes to latter RuPaul music releases), Remember Me is composed of three new songs and eight covers of classic Ru jams recorded throughout her entire musical journey with accompaniments by several guest artists, including Ellis Miah and Skeltal Ki.

 .@RuPaul Has RuWorked His Classic Hits For The New Album, “Remember Me”https://t.co/6kWXH3GBmS pic.twitter.com/Jv9okSuO2b